Lattice Gaussian Sampling by Markov Chain Monte Carlo: Bounded Distance Decoding and Trapdoor Sampling: Complexity of BDD

-In this section, we apply the independent MHK sampling to CVP and BDD and examine their performance and complexities.
-As we mentioned, the decoding complexity of MCMC is evaluated by the number of Markov moves.
+In this section, we apply the independent MHK sampling to BDD and analyze its complexity.
+The analysis for independent MH-Peikert and rejection sampling is similar, by changing the value $\delta$.
+As mentioned before, the decoding complexity of MCMC is evaluated by the number of Markov moves.